Best River Fishing Rods Of 2023: Trout And Steelhead Rods

 Medium Light Rod: This would be the river fishing rod that I would use for most trout in rivers that are 20 to 80 feet wide.
 It’s a good-sized trout rod because it will be light enough to fish all day, and will provide a good hook set, and still have enough backbone power to control most inland trout and steelhead.

-Note: Many float rods designed for steelhead are rated a bit different and on some brands, a 13 foot light or medium-light rod will be fine for great lakes steelhead.
+Note: Many float rods designed for steelheads are rated a bit differently, and on some brands, a 13-foot light or medium-light rod will be fine for Great Lakes steelhead.

 These small trout rods are easier to cast and to play a fish when there is a lot of bushes, trees, or tall grass around.
 Fighting small fish on these small trout rods can be a lot of fun.

-I fish some creaks that are so small that I can jump across them, they might average 3 feet wide.
-These little hidden gems can be full of trout and even some big ones too, and most anglers will ignore them.
-For these super tiny creeks, a 4 or 5-foot ultralight trout rod is a good river fishing rod.
+I fish some creaks that are so small that I can jump across them, they might average 3 feet wide and are perfect for a short ultra-light rod.

-Small To Medium Sized Trout Creeks/Rivers: I personally like long trout rods up to 10 feet for fishing rivers like the one you see in the picture.
-If the river is open and not choked with trees hanging off the bank I prefer a light action 8′ or 10-foot trout rod like the 8.5″ St.Croix Premier Trout Rod.
+Small To Medium Sized Trout Creeks/Rivers: I personally use long ten foot trout rods for float fishing or drift fishing rivers like the one you see in the picture.
+If the river is open and not choked with trees hanging off the bank, I prefer a light action 8′ or 10-foot trout rod like the 8.5″ St.Croix Premier Trout Rod.

-Some anglers find casting lures with a 10-foot rod difficult so for just casting lures in a river that is 15 feet wide or bigger you could use a good 7 to 9-foot light action trout rod especially if most of the fish are under 14 inches.
-FYI, longer trout rods will generally cast farther but they get caught in overhanging trees more often and require a longer casting stroke.
+Some anglers find casting lures with a 10-foot rod difficult, so for just casting lures in a river that is 15 feet wide or bigger, you could use a good 7 to 9-foot light action trout rod.

-On rivers of 20 feet to 50 feet, I prefer a 9 to 11-foot trout rod for casting lures and for float fishing, however, a rod between 7 and 9 feet is still better for lure fishing.
+On rivers of 20 feet to 50 feet, I prefer a 9 to 10-foot trout rod for casting lures and for float fishing.
+However, a rod between 7 and 9 feet can be used.

 A longer trout rod also acts like a big shock absorber when fighting fish on very light leaders.
 Light leaders are sometimes required when fishing very clear trout rivers.